emilyyyy0/WIT-BootCamp-Accenture-2024/README.md

 Wonder Sprout uses the power of AI to support children with dyslexia by transforming written text into engaging visuals

+## Technology
+- We use OpenAI DALL.E for our text to image generator
+- React.js and Tailwind.css for front end
+- Flask and Python for the back end

 ## Local Development Setup
 1. Clone the repository
 ````